GraphMend: Code Transformations for Fixing Graph Breaks in PyTorch 2

-The backend compiler (TorchInductor by default) compiles each captured FX graph separately and lowers it to GPU executables such as fused Triton kernels \cite{pyotrch2, ghosh2025pygraphrobustcompilersupport}.
-Each compiled FX graph corresponds to a \pyinline{torch.compiled} region.
-When graph breaks occur, a single Python function results in multiple compiled regions separated by segments of unsupported Python code \cite{pytorch_compiler_troubleshooting}.

-During runtime, the first compiled region runs on the GPU, after which control returns to the Python interpreter to execute unsupported code in eager mode before switching back to the GPU for subsequent compiled regions.
-These context switches introduce overhead and lower GPU utilization per forward pass \cite{pyotrch2}.
+\paragraph{\textbf{Impact of graph breaks.}} When graph breaks occur, the function is divided into multiple FX graphs, each compiled separately into GPU kernels~\cite{pyotrch2, ghosh2025pygraphrobustcompilersupport}.
+During execution, control returns to the Python interpreter between compiled regions to execute the unsupported code in eager mode, introducing CPU--GPU synchronization overhead and reducing GPU utilization~\cite{pyotrch2, pytorch_compiler_troubleshooting}.

-This effect is illustrated in Figure~\ref{fig:trace_with_breaks}, which shows the CPU–GPU profiling trace of the function in Figure~\ref{fig:graph_break_example}.
-The trace reveals two separate \pyinline{torch.compile} regions, corresponding to two FX graphs.
-The graph break is visible in the device-to-host (D2H) memcpy following the first FX graph, where control returns to the CPU to execute unsupported code, leaving the GPU idle until the second CUDA graph launch begins.
-This fragmentation both increases CPU-side scheduling overhead and prevents cross-graph optimizations such as kernel fusion.

-If the graph break is eliminated and the computation is captured in a single FX graph, the execution trace in Figure~\ref{fig:trace_fixed} shows one continuous CUDA graph region.
-In this case, the GPU remains fully utilized without falling back to the CPU, and no device-to-host memory transfers are observed between regions.
-As a result, kernel launches are streamlined and synchronization overhead is removed.
-Therefore, eliminating graph breaks is necessary.
+Figure~\ref{fig:trace_with_breaks} illustrates this effect for the function in Figure~\ref{fig:dc_example}.
+The trace shows two separate \pyinline{torch.compile} regions divided by a device-to-host (D2H) memory transfer, where the GPU remains idle until the next CUDA graph launch.
+This fragmentation increases CPU scheduling overhead and prevents optimizations such as kernel fusion.
+When the break is removed and captured as a single FX graph, the execution trace in Figure~\ref{fig:trace_fixed} shows one continuous CUDA region with full GPU utilization and no intermediate D2H transfers.